LoyolaChicagoBooks/curricula/_sources/15-cs2/content.rst.txt

 These methods cover the most common operations you'll perform on a List: adding elements, removing elements, getting or setting the value of an element, checking the size, and checking if an element is present in the List.

+.. todo:: Introduce correctness at the API level: preconditions and postconditions

 How to create mutable List instances
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^